Identity Documents Required

 For UK residents, evidence of identity will normally be one of the following original documents - copies are not normally acceptable:

-· current full UK driving licence – old style provisional licences are not acceptable
+• current (full or provisional) UK photo driving licence – old style non-photo provisional licences are not acceptable

-· an entry in a local or national telephone directory confirming your name
+• an entry in a local or national telephone directory confirming your name and address

 In addition, the most common evidence of address is one of the following - so long as it was not also used to confirm your identity: